-A functional organization comprises of functional areas such as finance and HR, with dedicated personnel.
-These teams take up project work in addition to core work; project work is independent to rest of organization.
+A functional organization is based on functional areas such as finance and HR, with dedicated personnel in each area.
+These teams take up project work in addition to core work and this project work is independent to rest of organization.

-The functional manager is in charge, meaning the project manager often exerts little influence or authority.
+The functional manager is in charge, meaning project managers often exert little influence or authority.